mediafactory/DeuSu/README.md

 #### Linux

+**Note 29-Jan-2016: Due to a bug in the Indy library "searchservernew" won't work correctly on Linux at the moment!
+I haven't found a fix or workaround for this yet.**

 As of 12-Jul-2014 the master branch will compile with FreePascal on Linux.
 I have tested it a bit and it at least *seems* to work.
 That of course does *not* mean that it is bug-free. :)